 In the video below, you will see the actual catalytic reaction being driven by solar energy in real time; demonstration begins at 4:10.

-Initially, we are planning to launch commercial operations with just the cathode (right-hand) half of the reaction by Q4 2021.
-This side of the reaction can be fed with post-secondary municipal wastewater which commonly contains Nitrates that would otherwise be discharged.
-Utilizing these nitrates to produce Ammonia will not only finish treating the water by removing or reducing the Nitrates, but it is a highly energy-efficient reaction which will allow us to store renewable power at an even higher rate than the full-cell reaction.
-Wastewater containing nitrates is a common issue and a readily available “resource” we can utilize for an immediately accessible market entry point that we will leverage to accelerate our commercial scale-up.
-By entering the market in such an energy- and cost-efficient way, we aim to begin the adoption curve of Ammonia fuel and prime the market for full commercial launch of our complete system as quickly as possible.
+We are planning to launch commercial operations by Q3 2022.
+The reaction can be fed with post-secondary treated municipal wastewater which commonly contains Nitrates that would otherwise be discharged.
+Utilizing these nitrates to produce Ammonia will not only finish treating the water by removing or reducing the nitrates, but it is a highly energy-efficient reaction which will allow us to store renewable power at an even higher rate than the full-cell reaction.
+Wastewater containing nitrates is a common issue and a readily available “resource” that we can utilize for an immediately accessible market entry point that we will leverage to accelerate our commercial scale-up.
+By entering the market in such an energy- and cost-efficient way, we aim to begin the adoption curve of Ammonia fuel and prime the market for the eventual total shift from fossil energy to sustainable energy.

 Carbon-free fuels are our future.

 Pure Hydrogen (H2) is the best alternative to fossil fuels because it can provide the same energy as fossil fuels without any polluting emissions.
 Unfortunately, it does not currently have any noteworthy trade infrastructure in place because it is extremely explosive as a gas, and so must be transported as a cryogenic liquid at extremely cold temperatures – which is hugely expensive and generally impracticable.